sleepjie/Valanar/Valanar Superdocument.md

 ##### Physical Traits
 Nifalgyr, or Ice Giants, can be recognised by their distinctly pale skin, which they are believed to have adapted in order to better blend into snowstorms and the cover of mountains despite their massive frames.
 ##### Heritage & History
 In some places, Giants have developed close kinships with local races, rooted in a shared reverence for ancient gods or survival in harsh climates.
 For example, on Tohren Isle both Hilgyr and Humans share an ancestral bond tied to their shared worship and veneration of the Titans; a relationship which is reinforced through mutual respect, cooperation in defence and shared cultural traditions.
-The Stonegyr of The Fane formed a historic alliance with the Orkryn clans they had once warred with, bound by their common hatred of the Elves, while in Einartoft, Nifalgyr are largely isolationist; wary of foreign influence and deeply committed to the ancient traditions that have bound their clans together for untold centuries.
+The Stonegyr of The Fane formed a historic alliance with the Orkryn clans they had once warred with, bound by their common hatred of the Elves, while in Einartoft, the Nifalgyr are largely isolationist; wary of foreign influence and deeply committed to the ancient traditions that have bound their clans together for untold centuries.
 ##### Society
 While usually territorial to the point of ferocity, Giants are not generally expansionist; their societies are deeply rooted in the preservation of their lands and traditions rather than conquest or empire-building.
 Giants rarely involve themselves in the politics of other races unless absolutely necessary, though they may act as arbiters or protectors when called upon.
 Their natural authority and strength grant them a unique role as respected elders or wardens of tradition, particularly in regions where alliances are forged with local communities.